Send data using Bluetooth Low Energy (BLE) protocol

 Configure the model to use your connected Android.
 For more information, see Run Model on Android Devices.

-Set the Mode of the BLE
+Set the Mode of the BLE Receive block to

 To open the BLE Setup wizard, click the Scan button.